tjalfe12/Wexo_code_challenge/README.md

 # Welcome to FlickerHub!

 📖 This is a code challenge showcasing general web development and api interaction.
+It is created using the full-stack framework Remix.js along with TailwindCSS for styling.

 ## To run